MleMoe/MleMoe/README.md

-Major in Computer Science.（学了七年计算机
+Major in Computer Science.

-Work in Alibaba and so on.（在电子厂打着工
+Work in Alibaba and so on.

-Interested in Web 3D / MR.（在这做点有趣的事👯‍♀
+Interested in Web 3D / MR.

 #### Languages